MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/standard-variable-expressions.md

 *Command:CmdXMoveRelRight{*Cmd:"<1B>["%d[0,9600]{max_repeat((DestXRel/4))}"a"}
 ```

 This command contains a single argument, of type **%d**.
 It also contains an argument range specification.
 Whenever Unidrv sends this command to the printer, it first calculates DestXRel/4 and determines if it is within the specified range.
-If the calculated value is greater than 9600, Unidrv sends the command repeatedly, with a maximum value of 9600, until the specified value has been sent.
+If the calculated value is greater than 9600, Unidrv sends the command repeatedly, with a maximum value of 9600, until the specified value is sent.
 Thus if DestXRel/4 equals 20,000, Unidrv sends the following commands:

 ```GPD
 <1B>[9600